The Ultimate Mattress Size Chart and Bed Dimensions Guide

 Small Single Bed (Cot) Dimensions

 This is the size of crib mattresses.
 They can also serve as toddler beds in most cases once your baby outgrows the cot.
-Typical measurements are 30” wide and 75” long.
+Typical measurements are 30 inches wide by 75 inches long

 Twin Bed Dimensions

-A typical single, twin, or bunk mattress is 38” wide x 75” long.
+A typical Single, Twin, or Bunk mattress is 38 inches wide by 75 inches long.
 You’d be hard-pressed to find a bed that is any smaller than this one, other than a toddler bed or crib.

-Additionally, it works well for those who sleep in tight quarters, have small rooms, or share a room with a sibling or roommate, Twin beds are an ideal choice.
-Twin beds are often used as day beds, bunk beds, dorm room beds, and in guest rooms.
+Additionally, it works well for those who sleep in tight quarters, have small rooms, or share a room with a sibling or roommate.
+Twin beds are often used as day beds, bunk beds, dorm room beds, and guest room beds.

 Twin XL